 At 1345 hr on 26 August, a helicopter from the Japanese Coast Guard ship Soya landed on the helideck to take the doctor and patient the rest of the way to Japan.
 Because the Resolution could not resume work until the doctor returned, the ship continued to steam toward Kushiro.
 At 0720 hr on 28 August, a transport helicopter returned the doctor to the ship.
 In the meantime, a routine inspection of the brake bands on the drawworks winch found a crack that could not be repaired because there was no spare on board.
-Plans to go to Shatsky Rise were scrapped.
+Consequently, hammer drilling at Shatsky Rise was cancelled.
 Instead, the ship turned toward Guam, the final destination of Leg 191, in hopes that spare parts could be flown to Guam ahead of the ship.
 The next 7 days were spent in transit.